ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## input_format_null_as_default {#settings-input-format-null-as-default}

 For text input formats initialize `NULL` fields with default values if data type of this field is not nullable.
+This setting is applied to `INSERT ...
+VALUES` queries.

 ## insert_null_as_default {#insert_null_as_default}

-Enables the insertion of [default values](../../sql-reference/statements/create/table.md#create-default-values) instead of [NULL](../../sql-reference/syntax.md#null-literal) into non-[Nullable](../../sql-reference/data-types/nullable.md#data_type-nullable) columns.
+Enables the insertion of [default values](../../sql-reference/statements/create/table.md#create-default-values) instead of [NULL](../../sql-reference/syntax.md#null-literal) into clumns with not [nullable](../../sql-reference/data-types/nullable.md#data_type-nullable) data type.
 This setting is applied to `INSERT ...
-SELECT` [queries](../../sql-reference/statements/insert-into.md#insert_query_insert-select). `SELECT` subqueries may be concatenated with `UNION ALL` clause.
+SELECT` [queries](../../sql-reference/statements/insert-into.md#insert_query_insert-select).
+Note that `SELECT` subqueries may be concatenated with `UNION ALL` clause.
-If column type is Nullable then `NULL` values are inserted as is.
+If column type is nullable then `NULL` values are inserted as is regardless of this setting.
-If column type is non-Nullable and this setting is disabled, then inserting `NULL` causes an exception.
+If column type is not nullable and this setting is disabled, then inserting `NULL` causes an exception.

 Possible values:

--   0 — Inserting `NULL` into a non-Nullable column causes an exception.
+-   0 — Inserting `NULL` into a not nullable column causes an exception.
 -   1 — Default column value is inserted instead of `NULL`.

 Default value: `1`.